bluesky-dev12/NFS.Unpacker/README.md

 # NFS.BIN.Tool :see_no_evil:
-This is part is some fixes by me from Ekey repository.
+This repository has some fixes by me from the Ekey repository.

 Tool for extract ZZDATA archives from Need for Speed console games series